 Calculating the future value

 First of all, it is necessary to know the interest (I) and the principal (P), of course.
 But you also need to know the compounding period.
 That is the frequency of compounding or when the interest is calculated.
 For most banks, compounding is done daily.
-If you want to compute compounding for the stock market, you need to take into account the average yearly returns as interest and an annual period.
+To compute compound interest for the stock market, you must consider the average yearly returns as interest and an annual period.

 Once you have all these values, you can compute the Future Value (FV) of your money after n compounding periods with this formula:

 FV = P ( 1 + I ) ^ n

-This formula will only work if the interest (I) is is in the same time unit as n.
+This formula will only work if the interest (I) is in the same time unit as n.
 Generally, you have a yearly interest rate (r) and some compounding periods per year (t):

 FV = P ( 1 + r/n ) ^ nt

 These formulas will give you the value of your money in the future.

 Of course, you do not have to do the math yourself if you do not want to.
 Indeed, there are many calculators out there on the internet that will do the job just fine for you.
 For instance, the calculator on investor.gov is quite good.
-It is operated by the U.S. Securities and Exchange Commission (SEC), which are interestingly also regulating the stock market.
-The calculator from financial-calculators.com is also quite easy to use and has a bit more options.
-And there are hundreds of other calculators on the internet if you are not satisfied with these two.
+It is operated by the U.S. Securities and Exchange Commission (SEC), which is interestingly regulating the stock market.
+The calculator from financial-calculators.com is also quite easy to use and has more options.
+And there are hundreds of other calculators on the internet if you are unsatisfied with these two.

 A few examples

 We can see the result with a few examples.
-First of all, let’s see what is the difference between standard interest and compound interest.
+First of all, we see what is the difference between standard interest and compound interest.
 For instance, with a 10% annual interest and a 1000 principal: